Trimble-ACT/Linux/README.md

 # lnx
-All files that are needed to vuild a preseed iso for 20.04 and 22.04
+All files that are needed to build a preseed iso for 20.04 and 22.04